the-corg/full-stack-open/README.md

 - `part1/courseinfo`: Exercises 1.1 - 1.5, refactoring a messy React component
 ### c.
 Component state, event handlers
 ### d.
 A more complex state, debugging React apps
-- `part1/unicafe`: Exercises 1.6 - 1.11, simple app for gathering feedback and displaying statistics
+- `part1/unicafe`: Exercises 1.6 - 1.11, a simple app for gathering feedback and displaying statistics
+- `part1/anecdotes`: Exercises 1.12 - 1.14, a simple app for displaying random quotes and aphorisms and upvoting them